AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 https://s3.amazonaws.com/gbstool/courses/793/docs/IV2p.pdf?AWSAccessKeyId=AKIAJBIZLMJQ2O6DKIAA&Expires=1500454800&Signature=pzpAYFsGeQGPZgsQ%2FvPr3BV3qVI%3D

 Task:
-Given over 2 million minutes of continuous electric power comsumption, can we make a case for the cost with installing sub-metering in a household or business complex?
+Given over 2 million minutes of continuous electric power comsumption, can we make a case for the cost of installing sub-metering in an apartment complex?
 ________________________________________________________________________________________________________________

 Our focus will be using the dplyr package to make the dataset more easily understandable and analyzable in looking for trends.